milan-m-antony/TELIGRAM-BOT-TRADINGVIEW-ALERTS/README.md

 This Python script monitors Gmail for new emails, checks for specific content related to trading signals from TradingView, and sends alerts to a Telegram group or channel.

+### Features:
+Monitors Gmail for unread emails.
+Forwards email alerts to Telegram group.
+Supports custom message formatting for better styling.
+Deployed on Railway for continuous operation (cloud service with free credits).

 ### How to Use:
 1. Clone this repository.
-2. Set up your Gmail account and Telegram bot (see instructions below).
+2. Set up your Gmail account and Telegram bot and group/channel for receiving alerts (see instructions below).
+3. Clone the Repository: `git clone https://github.com/yourusername/your-repository.git`
-3. Install required dependencies using `pip install -r requirements.txt`.
+4. Install required dependencies using `pip install -r requirements.txt`.
-4. Run the script!
+5. Run the script!

 ### Dependencies:
 - `imaplib`